Miriam Weiner (genealogist): Routes to Roots Foundation

 In 1994, Weiner founded the Routes to Roots Foundation, a nonprofit organization.
 The Routes to Roots Foundation hosts a website which includes a town-by-town index and inventory of surviving Jewish and civil documents held at archives and institutions in Eastern Europe, Israel and the United States Holocaust Memorial Museum in Washington, D.C.
 The website includes articles by archivists, historians and scholars; maps; document examples; name lists for about a dozen towns; as well as other reference material.
 Much of this information now available online was originally published in two books by the Routes to Roots Foundation, although the books include additional detailed content and images.
 As part of the activities of the Routes to Roots Foundation, Weiner donated copies of the books to the individual archives in Poland, Ukraine, and Moldova in appreciation of their assistance and as a way to improve the discoverability of their holdings relating to Jewish genealogical sources.
 Weiner also donated copies of the books to Jewish genealogical organizations.

 Jewish Roots in Poland

 In 1997, in official cooperation with the Polish State Archives (Naczelna Dyrekcja Archiwów Państwowych in Warsaw, Poland), Weiner authored and published the book, Jewish Roots in Poland.
 The book includes archival holdings of the Polish State Archives, the Jewish Historical Institute in Warsaw, local town hall documents throughout Poland, Holocaust documents found in the archives of the death camps located in Auschwitz near Kraków and Majdanek near Lublin.
 The book also features document examples, maps, antique postcards depicting towns and daily life, and modern-day photographs.
 There are individual town listings for localities with more than 10,000 Jews in 1939.
+Zachary M. Baker, Head Librarian of the YIVO Institute for Jewish Research stated, "This book is a testimony to its author's resourcefulness, years of hard work, persistence, and meticulous attention to detail.
+She has skillfully identified and addressed several gaps in Jewish genealogical and family historical literature.
+Jewish Roots in Poland provides the means for researchers to go out and "do it themselves," through its extensive chapters on Polish Jewish communities, on Polish state, municipal, and concentration camp archives and on the Jewish Historical Institute; and through its exhaustive bibliographies, abundant photographs, maps and lists of addresses.
+These features, taken together, promise to make this a very successful reference book."